 Synonyms are powerful, but sometimes they can lead to surprising or undesirable results.
 Accordingly, they should be used sparingly.

 Look out for words with multiple meanings, like “baskets” in the synonym “sneakers = baskets”.
 When users type “sneaker”, they will see an odd mix of high-top basketball sneakers and hand-knit storage baskets.

 Look out for common words.
 Take “photocopier = xerox”, where a search for “photocopier” will be flooded with xerox, and a search for “xerox” will be flooded with non-xerox photocopiers.

-What often happens in these situations is that a customer creates many ambiguous synonyms and then tries to correct them with other settings, like adding additional synonyms, or adding query rules or optional filters, or changing engine settings like typo tolerance.
+What often happens in these situations is that a customer creates many ambiguous synonyms and then tries to correct them with other settings, like adding additional synonyms, Rules, or optional filters, or changing engine settings like typo tolerance.